tfredrich/Syntaxe/README.md

 1.1 - SNAPSHOT
 --------------
 * Added dot-notation-style field name prefixes for ChildValidation errors when validating an object graph.
+* Added CollectionValidation annotation to support enforcement of collection and map size limits.
+* Added support in all validation annotations to validate Map values (not keys) as well as collections and arrays.

 1.0 - Released 10 Feb 2016
 --------------------------